 Fruits to Partner Manchego

-For a truly authentic and quality experience,serve Manchego with Santa Teresa Membrillo (quince jelly) cut into thin slivers.
+For a truly authentic and quality experience, serve Manchego with Santa Teresa Membrillo (quince jelly) sliced into thin slivers.
 It has a floral fragrance and a honeyed sweetness, and is exceptional.

 The Fine Cheese Co.
 Quince Fruit Puree is 70% quince with cane sugar, and has an equally delicious flavour and a silky-soft texture.

-Dried Moscatel (Moscato) grapes are also a Spanish tradition to be served with Manchego.
+Dried Moscatel (Moscato) grapes are also a Spanish institution, traditionally served with Manchego.
 The Fine Cheese Co.
 Moscato grapes are sun-dried to capture their intense concentrated sweetness.

 We also offer a Moscato Grape Nectar.
 Grape Nectar is combined with sugar to create this unique and ancient grape nectar.